 Legal New Jersey Online Poker Sites Versus Illegal Online Poker Sites

-Here’s the problem with illegal sites: you’re not protected.
 These sites are breaking New Jersey law by offering their services, which automatically makes them suspect.
-No matter what their guarantees say on their site, there’s nothing really to stop them from refusing payouts or disappearing with your money altogether.
+No matter what the guarantees say on their site, there’s nothing really to stop them from refusing payouts or disappearing with your money altogether.

 Illegal Sites Offer Little Protections